-- Students must have completed all contracted hours. - Passed all exams and tests with an 80% or better. - Maintained 85% attendance requirement. - Completed all required MPA's. - Completed all required graduation paperwork including exit interview and counseling. - Satisfied all financial obligations with the institution before a diploma and transcript is awarded.
+- Students must have completed all contracted hours. - Passed all exams and tests with an 80% or better. - Maintained 85% attendance requirement. - Completed all required MPA's. - Completed all required graduation paperwork including exit interview and counseling. - Satisfied all financial obligations with the institution

-The state does not require as many hours as L'esprit Academy for the Esthetics program.
-You will not be awarded your diploma and official transcripts unless you have completed all the graduation requirements.
+You will not be awarded your diploma unless you have completed all the graduation requirements.
 Please review anticipated graduation date with instructor and administration as your contract end date approaches.
 Individual dates will vary based on attendance.